flsworld/comment-rick-n-morty/README.md

 with your browser

 ### Install pre-commit
-In order to remain focus on logic during development, pre-commit is a useful tool upon which we'll be able to install hooks.
+In order to remain focus on logic during development, pre-commit - a useful tool upon which it is able to install hooks - has been used.
 In this project
 * black was used to format the code
 * flake8 was used to check compliance with PEP8